-- Has anxiety or depression, or other psychiatric problems that might cause ADHD-like symptoms
+- Has anxiety or depression, or other psychiatric problems that might cause ADD-like symptoms

-- Has been affected by a significant and sudden change, such as the death of a family member, a divorce, or parent's job loss.
+- Has been affected by a significant and sudden change, such as the death of a family member, a divorce or a parent's job loss.

 The specialist also will ask: